 Because some parasites survive freezing, ice cubes can sometimes transmit disease unless the cubes are made from purified water.

-In addition, it is very important to wash hands thoroughly with soap and water.
+Thorough handwashing using soap and water is very important.
 People who prepare food for others (for example, restaurant workers) must be particularly careful to wash their hands thoroughly because they can spread infection to many people.
 Handwashing is important in the following situations:

-To know what areas of the world are at risk of having contaminated water or soil, people should check the Centers for Disease Control and Prevention Travelers' Health page.
+To know precautions to take in specific countries, people should check the Centers for Disease Control and Prevention Travelers' Health page.

 Measures that help protect against insect bites include: